fcpp/fcpp-exercises/README.md

 Other general purpose types are provided to handle graphics and physics (see the [API reference](http://fcpp-doc.surge.sh/dir_a649fd95b532dff35a9ca005b15ee438.html)):
 - `color` to store and manipulate color information;
+- `ordered` to add trivial ordering to any given type;
 - `shape` to represent drawable shapes;
 - `tuple` as a boosted version of `std::tuple`;
 - `vec` to store and manipulate physical vectors.